GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/form-field-multiple-labels/index.md

 layout: post
 title: "Form fields have multiple labels"
 description: |
-  Learn how to make sure screen readers announce your web page's form fields correctly by ensuring that each field has only one label.
+  Learn how to make sure assistive technologies announce your web page's form fields correctly by ensuring that each field has only one label.
 web_lighthouse:
   - form-field-multiple-labels
 date: 2019-10-17